 Practicing mindfulness will allow your body to relax and your mind to open up to the words and creative solutions that already exist within you.

-Use these conversation starters as a guideline, but remember that development has its own unique timeline, and cooperation is a two-way street.
+Use these conversation starters as a guide, but remember that development has its own unique timeline, and cooperation is a two-way street.

-If you want your kids to learn to consider others, you must recognize that their ability to adapt and be flexible is still taking shape.
+If you want your kids to learn to be respectful and consider others, remember that their ability to adapt and be flexible is still taking shape.